Guhananush/Databricks-Declarative-Pipelines/README.md

   once = <bool>
 )

 For create_auto_cdc_flow processing, the default behavior for INSERT and UPDATE events is to upsert CDC events from the source: update any rows in the target table that match the specified key(s) or insert a new row when a matching record does not exist in the target table.
 Handling for DELETE events can be specified with the apply_as_deletes parameter.

+To learn more about CDC processing with a change feed, see The AUTO CDC APIs: Simplify change data capture with pipelines.
+For an example of using the create_auto_cdc_flow() function, see AUTO CDC examples.